An onboarding upgrade: where do I start?

 Discovery

 Understanding where things stand with your current onboarding process is vital.
 Data is the great revealer.
 Use existing MI coupled with online surveys and focus groups will help you find out the good, the bad and the ugly.
-Make sure you’re getting a diverse range of views, from graduates to senior managers, new starters to the line managers who run the process.
-Make sure, also, to canvas views from multiple locations.
-Surveying new joiners at the end of their first day, first month and third month can be particularly useful in helping you define exactly which parts of your process are working well, and which aren’t.
+Make sure you’re getting a diverse range of views, from graduates to senior managers, new starters to the line managers who are involved in the process.
+And, if you're global, make sure to canvas views from multiple locations to unearth differences in cultural and process.

 Discovery could also involve external benchmarking to help you understand exactly what good and bad onboarding looks like.
 Don't just invite businesses from your industry though - diversity is key.